 Repair and conservation of traditional renders

-Short courses offer the opportunity to learn about building conservation through lectures, hands-on workshops, and site visits.
+Short courses offer the opportunity to learn about building conservation through lectures, workshops and site visits.

 It's one thing to hear about lime mortar in a lecture, but it's an entirely different experience to be able to point it out on a building, and have a go at mixing it.